 COUNTRY boy's lack of opportunity is his best equipment for the serious struggles of life.
 This sounds paradoxical, but it is true.
-It is just as true as the opposite proposition, that the serious struggles of life.
-This sounds paradoxical, but it is true.
-It is just as true as the opposite proposition, that the greatest hindrances a city boy has to contend with are the opportunities which beset him when young and pursue him until he begins the real business of life-a business which each individual must carry on for himself.
-For the city boy everything an old story before he is out of his teens.
+It is just as true as the opposite proposition, that the greatest hindrances a city boy has to contend with are the opportunities which best him when young and pursue him until he begins the real business of life-a business which each individual must carry on for himself.
+For the city boy everything is made as easy as possible.
+Even pleasure becomes to him an old story before he is out of his teens.
 Brought up in the feverish rush of a place where great things are happening day by day, he sees the world with a cynic's eyes and despises the small things which, like the bricks in a house, go to the upbuilding of characters and careers.
 He believes in using large markers in the game of life; for pennies and small units of value he has little taste and scant regard.

 The conditions surrounding the country boy are as different as possible.
 There is a deal of regular work that every country boy must do, and this regularity of employment, mostly out of doors, inculcates industrious habits, while it contributes to a physical development which in after years is just as valuable as any athletic training that can be had.
-He cannot run as fast, perhaps, as those trained by a system; he may not be able to jump so high or so far, or excel in any of the sports upon which we bestow so much time and from which we get so much of pleasure, but his development enables him to buckle down to the hard work in which hours are consumed and from which very little or no immediate pleasure is extracted.
+He cannot run as fast, perhaps, as those trained by a system; he may not be able to jump so high or so far, or excel in any of the sports upon which we bestow so much time and from which we get so much of pleasure, but his development cnables him to buckle down to the hard work in which hours are consumed and from which very little or no immediate pleasure is extracted.
 His strength may be something like that of the cart horse, but the cart horse is to be preferred where a long and steady pull is required.
-The thoroughbred race horse has a fine flight of speed and canters with delightful lightness and grace along the park bridle paths, but the heavy work is the work most in demand, and
+The thoroughbred race horse has a fine flight of speed and canters with delightful lightness and grace along the park bridle paths, but the heavy work is the work most in demand, and for that we want the draft anima